-This is PLC Program for Entry/Exit control of the basement or underground car park.
+This is PLC Program for Entry/Exit control of the basement or underground car parking.

 List of Inputs/Outputs

-Ladder diagram for Entry/Exit control of the basement or underground car park
+PLC Ladder diagram for Entry/Exit control of car parking

 In this application we have used Siemens S7-300 PLC and TIA Portal Software for programming.